hackclub/jams/jams/singles/voxel-animation/en-US.md

 ## Quick explanation of the provided template

-Phew I hope forking the project wasn't that hard because we got more to do! :D Let's start with a quick explaination of what the templatet provides us with:
+Phew I hope forking the project wasn't that hard because we got more to do! :D Let's start with a quick explanation of what the template provides us with:

--   The necessary libraries, such us CCapture or gifworker so we can record the video
+-   The necessary libraries, such us CCapture or gif worker, so we can record the video
 -   The bare necessary html code to get up and running fast and quick
 -   The assets folder where you can add your own assets to use
 -   Loading THREE.JS

 ### The `index.html`

-Lets quickly dissect the `index.html` so we have a basic understanding.
+Let's quickly dissect the `index.html` so we have a basic understanding.
 **Feel free to skim this session if you have (or even don't have) time constraints!**

 ```html